Long range dependence of heavy tailed random functions: Limit theorems

-Let us compare this result with the limiting behaviour of the partial sums $S_n=\sum_{t=1}^n (X_t-\E[X_t])$ as given in \cite{sly:heyde:2008} and \cite[Section 4.3.5]{beran:kulik:2013}.
-For $\alpha\in (1,2)$, \cite{sly:heyde:2008} proves a dichotomous behaviour for $S_n$: either it converges to an $\alpha$-- stable law with the normalization $L^{-1}(n) n^{-1/\alpha}$ or to a Rosenblatt law with the normalization $L^{-2}(n) n^{-(1- \eta)}$, depending on whether $1- \eta<1/\alpha$ or $1- \eta>1/\alpha$.
-In case $\alpha\in (0,1)$ the limit is always stable.
-The case $\alpha=1$ is more delicate.
-Summarizing, the limit can be of either "weakly dependent-type" (with the normalization $L^{-1}(n) n^{-1/\alpha}$) or "long memory-type".
-For convenience, we give the comparison of the long or short memory behaviour of the above subordinated Gaussian time series $X$ according to Definition \ref{def:lrd} and \cite{sly:heyde:2008} in Table 1.
+Let us compare this result with the limiting behaviour of the partial sums $S_n=\sum_{t=1}^n (X_t-\E[X_t])$ as given in \cite{sly:heyde:2008} and \cite[Section 4.3.5]{beran:kulik:2013}, cf. Table 1.
 There, some discrepancies are seen, that is Definition \ref{def:lrd} does not agree with the asymptotic behaviour of $S_n$.

-The discussion of this section yields that our definition of l.r.d. does not capture the (non-standard) behaviour of partial sums.
-This is not surprising, since it is supposed to capture behaviour in limit theorems for excursion sets.